This Processor Agreement applies to all forms of processing of

 - Invasion of privacy

 - texts that incite to terrorism

 - The person or organization who posted the content

 If you notice illegal or criminal content on a website, please contact the person or organization that posted the content.
 This can be the owner of the website, but it doesn't have to be.
 In a forum, all kinds of people post messages on the website.

 - The administrator or owner of the website

 If this person or party does not respond, please contact the administrator of the forum or the owner of the website.
 The contact details are usually on the contact page.
 Sometimes you can contact us via a contact form.

 - The domain name holder

-Sometimes the domain name owner is another person or organization from the website.
+Sometimes the owner of the domain another person or organization from the website.